Skip to main content

 Choose Doughsense if the question you need answered is not "what does my cash flow look like?" but "will my plan survive a bad decade?".
 Set milestones for the goals that matter to you, like reaching a net worth target, paying off your mortgage, or hitting financial independence, and Doughsense projects when each one will happen.
 Then Monte Carlo simulations test each milestone against 97 years of real market returns, showing you in what percentage of scenarios you hit your target on schedule, and whether you get there eventually even in tougher markets.

-12 financial health metrics -- including net worth, savings rate, debt-to-income, and cash flow -- explain your position in plain English.
-AI-assisted onboarding gets you set up in minutes, and custom tax schedules mean the planning works wherever you are based.
+12 financial health metrics, including net worth, savings rate, debt-to-income and cash flow, explain your position in plain English.
+Guided setup gets you set up in minutes, with AI-assisted onboarding on the Plus tier, and custom tax schedules mean the planning works wherever you are based.
 Looking for a budgeting-focused comparison instead?
 See our YNAB comparison.

 See It in Action